-Never put clothes with rust stains in the dryer as the high heat will set the stain and make it extremely difficult to remove.
-Never use chlorine bleach to remove the stains because chlorine bleach will set the stains permanently.
+Never put clothes with rust stains in the dryer because the high heat will set the stain and make it extremely difficult to remove.
+Never use chlorine bleach to remove the stains because chlorine bleach will set rust stains permanently.

-A more economical and eco-friendly method is to sprinkle salt on the spot and dampen it with lemon juice.
+A more economical and eco-friendly method for rust removal is to sprinkle salt on the spot and dampen it with lemon juice.
 Dry articles in the sun, then rinse.
-Test procedures on a hidden portion of the article first, since they may cause color change.
+Test procedures on a hidden portion of the article first, since the lemon juice may cause a color change.
 Take non-colorfast fabrics to a commercial laundry for professional treatment.

 How to Get Rid of Rusty Water

-The first step is to do a physical inspection of your home plumbing system.
+The first step in resolving a rusty water problem is to do a physical inspection of your home plumbing system.
 A rusty water heater or pipes can leach enough iron into your washer to cause problems.
 Replacement of the water heater, pipes, or a rusty water storage container may solve the problem.

 The next step is to talk to your neighbors and ask if they have the same problem and then have your water tested.
 Many local water municipalities will perform this service for you at no or a very low cost.
-You can also purchase water testing kits online from Amazon.com.
+You can also purchase water testing kits online.

 If the test shows that the level of iron is small, a mechanical water softener will generally remove the iron along with other minerals.
 Another alternative is to hold the iron in suspension by use of a phosphate feeder system.